jasminesyang/jasmineyang.github.io/README.md

 # About Me
 Hi everyone!
-My name is Jasmine Yang, and I’m from Onalaska, WI.
-I lived there most of my life, and after I graduated high school in 2021, my family moved to West Salem.
-I stayed there with them for about a year before moving to La Crosse to be closer to friends and college.
+My name is Jasmine Yang, and I'm from Onalaska, WI.
+I'm the oldest in my family and have two younger brothers and one younger sister.
+I spend a lot of time with friends and family, and I usually enjoy everything as long as I’m with them.
+A little about me, I have a wide range of interests: I enjoy going to concerts, taking trips, playing volleyball, and taking pictures.
+I also love to spend time scrapbooking, crocheting, and doing nails.

 I’m 22 years old and a first-year student in the IT Data Analytics program.
 My goal is to graduate in the spring of 2027.
-After that, I hope to find a job in the IT field, maybe at a place like Emplify Health in programming or at Kwik Trip in their IT department.
+After that, I hope to find a job in the IT field, perhaps at a place like Emplify Health in programming or in the IT department at Kwik Trip.
+I believe I would be a great Data Analyst because I have a good attention to details as well as exact precision.
+I also grew up with multiple members of my family who work in this field, and I find it interesting when looking into careers.

-Right now, I work at ORC Industries as the Wellness Director and Coordinator, but I decided to go back to school to study something I’m really interested in and hopefully build a career out of.

-A little about me, I enjoy going to concerts, taking trips, hanging out with friends and family, playing volleyball, scrapbooking, crocheting, doing nails, cooking, and taking pictures.
-I’m the oldest in my family and have two younger brothers and one younger sister, and I love doing most things with them.
-I spend a lot of time with friends and family and usually enjoy anything as long as I’m with them, but I also like having my own time to do my hobbies.

 [Jasmine Yang Resume.docx](https://github.com/user-attachments/files/22956135/Jasmine.Yang.Resume.docx)